 If you don’t eFile your taxes, this is the year to start.
-It’s a fast, convenient and easy way to file your tax return and it can be done through the online tax software of your choice (we recommend Turbotax).
+It’s a fast, convenient and easy way to file your tax return online and you have several choices (I recommend Turbotax).
 This limits the possibility for errors.
 Plus you get that refund back much quicker with the option to directly deposit funds right into your savings account.

 Now, if you owe taxes you might want to wait till the tax deadline to pay.
 Just keep the money owed in an interest bearing account until the due date and squeeze every last penny out of it before you send it off to the IRS.

 Tax Day 2014